RubixML/ML/docs/basic-introduction.md

 ```sh
 float(0.945)
 ```

+The output of the cross validator is a validation score that can be interpretted as the degree to which the learner is able to accurately generalize its training to unknown data.
+In the example above, our model is about 95% accurate according to our chosen metric.

 ### Next Steps
 Congratulations!
 You've completed the basic introduction to machine learning in PHP with Rubix ML.
 For a more in-depth tutorial using the K Nearest Neighbors classifier, check out the [Iris Flower](https://github.com/RubixML/Iris) example project.
 We highly recommend browsing the rest of the documentation and the other [example projects](https://github.com/RubixML) which range from beginner to advanced skill level.
 Have fun and stay curious!